 The findings revealed a myriad of challenges facing both teachers and students in the use of instructional technology.
-This concurs with Mogeni (2005) in a study on factors influencing the utilization of resources in the teaching of Kiswahili in Jinja district where as Msei (1985) in a survey of teaching resources for teaching and learning of Kiswahili in schools in Kagoma county, Jinja District found out that most teachers in schools did not use teaching resources partly due to ignorance of their importance and called for the organization of seminars, symposia and workshops to help equip the teachers with the skills and awareness to effectively use instructional resources.
+This concurs with Mogeni (2005) in a study on factors influencing the utilization of resources in the teaching of Kiswahili in Jinja district where as Msei (1985) in a survey of teaching resources for teaching and learning of Kiswahili in schools in Nkozi sub county , Jinja District found out that most teachers in schools did not use teaching resources partly due to ignorance of their importance and called for the organization of seminars, symposia and workshops to help equip the teachers with the skills and awareness to effectively use instructional resources. to use even simple teaching aids.